owlbarn/tutorial/book/nlp/README.md

 The same goes for the word-topic table.

 To that end, LDA uses the [Dirichlet Distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) to perform this task.
-It is a family of continuous multivariate probability distributions parameterised by a vector $\alpha$.
+It is a family of continuous multivariate probability distribution parameterised by a vector $\alpha$.
 For example, suppose we have only two topics in the whole world.
 The tuple `(0, 1)` means it's totally about one topic, and `(1,0)` means its totally about the other.
 We can run the `Stats.dirichlet_rvs` function to generate such a pair of float numbers.